 It doesn't integrate with Office 365's built-in gateway

-When you’re on-prem, you have to secure everything yourself.
+When you’re on-premises, you have to secure everything yourself.
 When you move to cloud email, you don’t have to.
 Cloud email comes with its own security stack.
 Exchange Online Protection (EOP) security provides anti-phishing and anti-malware to anyone with an Office 365 subscription.
 This is essentially a free gateway that Microsoft built into Office 365 email.

 Gartner says that “Microsoft has improved native Office 365 security controls to the point where an Office 365 tenant can be more secure than an on-premises deployment of the same services.”
 (5 Steps for Securing Office 365.)